McPhelpsius/mcphelpsius.github.io/_posts/2016-05-25-Magazine-AJAX-Filter.md

 We used this to make a call to that service and return HTML data to populate the next two drop downs, the third (the issue) depending on the selection in the second dropdown.
-After all three (and *only* after all three) are selected, then pressing 'Go' will navaigate directly to the magazine article you chose.
+After all three (and *only* after all three) are selected, then pressing 'Go' will navigate directly to the magazine article you chose.

 ```